statz-project/docs/tutorials/variant.md

 The core helper in `core/json/variants.js` lets you build derived column definitions without mutating the original data.
 A variant is simply another entry in a column's `col_vars` array, carrying its own encoded values plus metadata that describes how it was produced.
 This guide walks through the pipeline that powers `variants.createVariant` and shows how to compose the most common transformations.

+For end-to-end examples of creating columns, reading data, and persisting variants, see [Working with dataset helpers](./dataset-helpers.md).

 ## How the helper works

 `createVariant(baseColumn, config)` decodes the source values, applies a sequence of steps, and returns a new `ColumnVariant` object.
 The steps run in this order: